jdgamsterdam/full-cal-meeting-request/README.md

 Once Imported (for whatever reason) Open the Feed Type and Save (creating individual feeds will cause an error unless this is done) and check that the form display is correct

+By Default the Feed is set to import every day.
+You need to make sure your CRON job is working on your server correctly for this to happen.

 5. (Can alse be done at very end) Create specific Feed for your Calendar using the Feed type (above) "Outlook To Calendar Restrictions" .
   There should be a custom field to enter the User ID for the Calendar Owner